afeick/github-release-on-push-action/README.md

 ## Features

-- Flexible version bumping scheme with a project default or overrides using Pull Request Labels
+- Flexible version bumping scheme using Pull Request Labels
 - Creates Release Notes automatically (with a list of commits since the last release)

 ## Rationale